akarshroot/Stock-Predictor/README.md

 # Stock-Predictor
-This project aims to achieve max accuracy with a linear regression model in prediction of close price on being provided with the open price of a particular stock from NIFTY-50 Index. <br/>
+This project aims to visualize and analyze the data of a NIFTY-50 stock and implement a suitable linear regression model to predict closing price on being provided with opening price of the stock.<br/>
 Further information/documentation available in the google colab notebook (Project_StockPredictor.ipynb).